-Two Penn students have been awarded grants from Alex's Lemonade Stand Foundation to pursue pediatric cancer research in a lab.
+Two Penn students have been awarded grants from Alex's Lemonade Stand Foundation and the Northwestern Mutual Foundation to pursue pediatric cancer research in a lab.

 Perelman School of Medicine second year Andrew Siaw-Asamoah and College junior Cristle Ike received funding from the foundation to pursue pediatric oncology research alongside a mentor.
 They are among 28 undergraduate, graduate, and medical students who received the grant in 2021.